JitrajDas/QuantumQuad/README.md

 In Our Sixth Commit we have updated the Javascript File containing the Scanner Part

 In our seventh commit we have update our index.html

+In Our Eigth Commit We added the config, camera, order, and user javascript files.